teodorionita/SQL_task/README.md

 ## Contents

 - `normalize_table.sql`: SQL script requested by task to normalize and pivot the data.
-- `generate_test_data.py`: Python script to generate test data.
+- `random_data_generator.py`: Python script to generate test data.
 - `sample_data.json`: Example of generated test data (can overwrite with script to test).
 - `bigquery_result.csv`: Example of table generated after SQL script is run.

 ## Prerequisites

 - Python 3.x installed.
-- Access to a Google BigQuery project.
+- Access to a Google BigQuery console.

 ## Setup Instructions